TYPO3 vs WordPress: an honest comparison

 Important Clarification: TYPO3 for Small Websites

-The examples above focus on enterprise scenarios – this is due to the monetary focus of larger projects.
-However: TYPO3 is also outstandingly suitable for smaller websites.
+The examples above focus on enterprise scenarios, simply because larger projects tend to dominate the conversation.
+But TYPO3 is also an excellent fit for smaller websites.

-The majority of TYPO3 installations worldwide are presumably small to medium-sized websites (estimated, without a verified source).
-TYPO3 is not "too big" for small projects – it is a flexible system for all scales.
+The majority of TYPO3 installations worldwide are most likely small to medium-sized sites (an estimate, with no verified source).
+TYPO3 is not "too big" for small projects – it is a flexible system that scales in both directions.

-Important for the TYPO3 Community: The community must not forget this user group in further development.
-Simplicity, accessibility, and low barriers to entry are also important for an enterprise CMS – frontend editing would be a key feature here.
+A point for the TYPO3 community: this group of users must not be overlooked as the platform evolves.
+Simplicity, accessibility, and a low barrier to entry matter for an enterprise CMS too – and frontend editing would be a key piece of that.

 Technical Deep Dive: Architecture Differences